Hatred

 A man glowering, expressing hatred or jealousy.

 Hatred or hate is an intense negative emotional response towards certain people, things or ideas, usually related to opposition or revulsion toward something.
 Hatred is often associated with intense feelings of anger, contempt, and disgust.
-Hatred is sometimes seen as the opposite of love.
+Hatred is seen as the opposite of love.

 A number of different definitions and perspectives on hatred have been put forth.
 Philosophers have been concerned with understanding the essence and nature of hatred, while some religions view it positively and encourage hatred toward certain outgroups.
 Social and psychological theorists have understood hatred in a utilitarian sense.
 Certain public displays of hatred are sometimes legally proscribed in the context of pluralistic cultures that value tolerance.

 Hatred may encompass a wide range of gradations of emotion and have very different expressions depending on the cultural context and the situation that triggers the emotional or intellectual response.
 Based on the context in which hatred occurs, it may be viewed favorably, unfavorably, or neutrally by different societies.

 Emotion

 As an emotion, hatred can be short-lived or long-lasting.
-It can be of low intensity - 'I hate broccoli' - or high intensity: 'I hate the whole world'.
+It can be of low intensity – "I hate broccoli" – or high intensity: "I hate the whole world".

 In some cases, hatred can be a learned response from external influences, such as from being abused, misled, or manipulated.
 As a general rule, hatred is the deep psychological response to feeling trapped or being unable to understand certain sociological phenomena.

 Robert Sternberg saw three main elements in hatred: